mliew21396/remote-work/week-1/3-cli-exploration/README.md

 RegExp ([Regular Expression](http://image.slidesharecdn.com/regex-public-131204120546-phpapp01/95/regex-101-4-638.jpg?cb=1386180910)).
 That's what `grep` does. `G`lobal `r`egular `e`xpression `p`rint.

 Inside the `grep_and_find` directory you'll find a database dump for a wine store.
+(Use `ls` to find out what it's called).
 Let's say we wanted to find out how many tables this database has.
 We could deduce that by finding all the `CREATE TABLE` commands.
 In order to extract those from this file, we can use `grep`.